Saberhawk09/PCS-Portable-Comm-Server/README.md

  - Final power system implementation using the current 24 V -> regulated 12 V -> regulated 5 V architecture
  - External LTE/GPS antenna mounting

- The core PCS software setup and hardware configuration is working as intended.

 ## Hardware Setup

-Before running setup, connect the hardware you want the installer to configure:
+### Before running setup, connect the hardware you want the installer to configure:

  - Raspberry Pi booted from the target SD card.
 Tested with latest Raspberry Pi OS 64-bit.
  - Ethernet from the Pi to the PCS router/AP via a LAN port (Not the WAN/Internet Port).
  - The PCS router/AP powered on.
  - The RTC module installed, if this build includes the RTC.
  - The WWAN modem installed and connected over USB, if this build includes cellular/GPS.
  - The GPS/GNSS antenna connected to the WWAN modem, if configuring WWAN GPS/NMEA.
  - The intended USB storage device connected, if using USB primary file storage.

 ## Software Setup